adamripley98/nalda/README.md

 - [ ] Edit content bug?
 - [ ] Make admin backend route async?
 - [ ] Store images in subfolders for each listing or article
+- [ ] Only first name in nav bar
+- [ ] Location with facebook/google
 # Cam
 - [ ] Style Reset password better on `LoginModal` and `Login`
 - [ ] Display a banner on Account page asking people to verify their email (instead of text)